Questions, Answered

-An expedition cruise is built around the destination — small ice-strengthened ships, naturalist guides, zodiac landings, no fixed schedule, no entertainment program.
+An expedition cruise is built around the destination — small ice-strengthened ships, naturalist guides, zodiac landings, no fixed schedule, no entertainment programme.
 A luxury cruise is built around the ship — large vessels, multiple restaurants, fixed itineraries, evening shows.
 Both can be expensive and both can be excellent, but they are completely different products.

 Entry-level Antarctica expedition cruises start around $9,000–$12,000 per person for a triple cabin in a 10-day itinerary from Ushuaia.
 Mainstream expedition operators sit in the $12,000–$25,000 range for standard cabins.
 Premium operators and longer itineraries reach $20,000–$50,000+ per person.
 Air-cruise hybrids that fly the Drake Passage typically add $2,000–$4,000.